iotaledger/bee/bee-message/tip.md

   corresponding alias has the explicit or implicit `Alias ID` equal to that of the alias on the output side.

 ## Foundry Output
-Upon creation of the foundry, the alias defined in the `Address` field of the
-<i>Immutable Alias Address Unlock Condition</i> must be unlocked in the same transaction, and its `Foundry Counter`
-field must increment.
-This incremented value defines `Serial Number`, while the `Token Scheme` can be chosen freely.

-### Additional Transaction Syntactic Validation Rules
 - `Amount` field must fulfill the dust protection requirements and must not be `0`.

 ### Additional Transaction Semantic Validation Rules